allocate-app/allocate/README.md

 ## Installation:

+- Note: This will need to be built with Flutter 3.25+.
+Use the main branch if stable is not yet 3.25
+- Note: The windows tray is bugged due to an upstream dependency bug.

 - see: [Allocate Documentation](https://allocate-app.github.io) for full build and install instructions

 - Clone the repository and build with flutter